yusufdev03/malika-reseller/README.md

 # malika-reseller
-Can add reseller list in Woocommerce
+Can register reseller in Woocommerce